- 194.39 Million Hectares of Gross Cropped Area in 2012-13(P)

 - Extensive network of food processing training, academic and research institutes.

-- 42 mega food parks are being set up in Public Private Partnership (PPP) at an investment of INR 98 Billion.
-The parks have around 1,200 developed plots with basic infrastructure enabled that entrepreneurs can lease for the setting up of food processing and ancillary units.
+- 42 mega food parks are being setup with an investment of INK 155 Billion.
+The parks have around 1250 developed plots with basic enabled infrastructure that entrepreneurs can take on lease for the setting up of food processing and ancillary units.
+As on 25.07.2016, out of 42 MFP projects 8 projects have been operationalised.

 - The cost of skilled manpower is relatively low as compared to other countries.